sdruby/sdruby2/README.md

   - YouTube
   - Twitter

-The website is built using:
+The website is built with:
 - Sinatra (app)
 - HAML (views)
 - Bulma (css)